Brightify/Reactant/docs/tutorials/RNotes/notes.md

 }
 ```

-`Reactions` are called when something happens that should involve some `Wireframe` action.
-Here we are telling the `Wireframe` to do something when back button in the navigation bar is tapped.

 `Properties` takes over the information that is used to setup a `Controller` in some way (i.e. there should only be constants).
 This makes it easier to change the fields later on as they are grouped and you don't have to think about changing the `init()` parameters.

 `NoteModificationRootView.swift` should have this structure: